brightmart/ai_law/README.md

 AI_LAW
 -------------------------------------------------------------------------
-all kinds of baseline models for smart law use AI.
+all kinds of baseline models for long text classificaiton( text categorization)

-Update: Joint Model for law cases prediction is released. run python HAN_train.py to train the model for predict accusation, relevant articles and term of imprisonment.
+Update: Joint Model for law cases prediction is released.

+run python HAN_train.py to train the model for predict accusation, relevant articles and term of imprisonment.

-challenge of this task:
+challenges of this task:

    1) the description of law case(called facts) is quite long, the average words is around 400. it is not only long, but contain lots of information,